conda/conda/docs/source/dev-guide/deep-dive-install.md

 optimization trick can be found [here][current_repodata_details].
 ```

-So, in essence, fetching the channel information means can be expressed in pseudo-code like this:
+So, in essence, fetching the channel information means it can be expressed in pseudo-code like this:

 ```python
 platform = {}